hamidghaedi/cBioPortal-local-deployment/README.md

 ```

 #### Importing local study
+To load a study into cBioPortal, it requires a directory containing data files, each accompanied by a corresponding meta file.
+File Naming Rules:
+**Meta files**: Can be named anything as long as they start or end with the word "meta" (e.g., meta_test.txt, test.meta.txt, meta.test.txt).
+**Data files**: Can be named anything and are referenced in the corresponding meta file using a property called `data_filename`.

+Mandatory Files:

+`meta_study.txt`: Meta information about the study.
+`meta_clinical.txt`: Meta file for clinical data.
+Respective clinical data file (e.g., data_clinical.txt).

+Optional Files:
+`meta_cancer_type.txt`: Meta file for cancer type information, which becomes mandatory if the study refers to a cancer type not already existing in the database.
+Additional meta files (e.g., for expression, mutations, CNA, etc.).

 To import local studies, we use [cbpManager](https://github.com/arsenij-ust/cbpManager?tab=readme-ov-file).
 To get this installed and configured, `remotes::install_github("arsenij-ust/cbpManager")`  and `cbpManager::setupConda_cbpManager()` for setting the Python environment.
 Then it needs to be provided with a path to the study folder where cBioPortal looks for studies to import them.
 To get the path to the study directly in WSL, running `explorer.exe .` in the WSL terminal will open a folder whose address is what the cbpManager needs to be supplied with.

 So to launch and work with cbpManager in R :